Donations in honor of 9-year-old Rachel Beckwith continue to grow

 A web page with Rachel's photo and birthday wish was created through "my charity: water" to take contributions.
 By her birthday, $220 had been raised, then the page was closed.

-By Tuesday night, Rachel's goal had been surpassed more than 1,000 times over.
+Tuesday night's figure was nearly double what had been contributed Monday night.
+By Tuesday night Rachel's goal had been surpassed more than 1,000 times over.

 The Morning Memo